 Lucrative March Madness

-Next up in the U.S. sports gambling spotlight is March Madness, when men's college basketball teams compete for the national championship.
+The U.S. sports gambling spotlight is now focused on March Madness, when men's college basketball teams compete for the national championship.

 Although the Super Bowl is the single biggest one-day sports betting event, the expanded basketball playoffs make this tournament the biggest draw for gamblers in sheer dollars wagered.

-The college hoopsters battle on the court for a month, going from 68 teams to the Sweet 16 and Elite Eight elimination rounds.
-By the time the teams reach the Final Four and then the ultimate championship game, thousands of bets have been placed.
+The college hoopsters battle on the court for a month, going from 68 teams to 64 to 32; then the Sweet 16 and Elite Eight elimination rounds.
+By the time the teams reach the Final Four, and then the ultimate championship game, thousands of bets have been placed.

 Nevada's sports book operators estimate they take in $80 million to $90 million in wagers on the annual tournament.
 That, however, is less than 4 percent of the illegal take, according to the American Gaming Association.

 The FBI estimates that more than $2.5 billion is illegally wagered on March Madness each year.
 That's $2.5 billion from which the IRS will never see a penny.

 But last year, the stakes were higher than ever.
 Legendary investor Warren Buffett backed a bet that would have paid out a $1 billion prize over 40 years to anyone who accurately predicted the victor of every tournament game.